 Surprisingly, this beach has amenities like picnic tables and bathrooms so you can spend an entire day here as long as you brought some food and water.
 With plenty of trees around, you can set up a nice cozy spot with a blanket or hammock under the shade.

 Yes!
-The waves were fairly calm when we went and it was definitely swimmable.
-So as soon as we arriveed, we quickly got into our swimsuits and happily ran into the waves to cool off from the hot day.
+The waves were fairly calm when we went.
+Although we didn’t bring out swimsuits, we waded in until knee length to cool off.
 However, we were barely in the water for more than 10 minutes before we realized that there were manta rays everywhere.

 I love wildlife as much as the next person but there were so many that I didn’t want to get too close and these guys were surfing the waves not even 6 inches from us.